centrahq/api-documentation/pages/04.guides/07.erp-gql-integration/docs.md

 Displays are connected to a specific Store and if a client has multiple stores in Centra and wants to sell the product in all stores, a display must be created for each store.
 Commonly a DTC and Wholesale store.

-A Display has a lot of parameters, with most optional.
+A Display has a lot of parameters, most of which are optional.
 Take a look at the full set below

 input DisplayCreateInput {
 # basic required fields